 If you're into violent, dystopian sci-fi action with a dark sense of humour, give them a shot.
 You might have found your new favourite novels.
 You might not.

 Still, it's worth a shot, isn't it?

 Q: What is your writing process like?
 Are you more of a plotter or a pantser?

 A: I'm a bit of both.
 I tend to plot the big picture and then pants all the details.
-I see writing a novel kind of like sculpting a statue.
+To me, writing a novel is like sculpting a statue.
 I start by blocking out the main shape with great care.
-Then I go in with the fine tools and chip away from the seat of my pants to bring out all the little details.
+Then I go in with the fine tools and chip away to bring out all the little details.
 If the underlaying shape is finished, adding those details is just pure fun.